 100print("final message:", result["messages"][-1].content)

 3route completed: TrueOnce you can build a single graph, the next question is how to arrange agents when the problem grows.
-There are four common topologies, each with different trade-offs.
+Start with dependency shape, then choose how much routing authority stays centralized.

 1from langchain_core.messages import SystemMessage